varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   You need have no background in theory or application behind Varnish to complete this course.
+   You do not need background in theory or application behind Varnish to complete this course.
    However, it is assumed that you have experience and expertise in basic UNIX commands.
    More specific prerequisite skills depend the course you take.